Best Solar Companies in San Diego, CA

 2012

-Sunlux is a top-rated solar company with a range of equipment options.
+Sunlux stands out for its competitive pricing, good customer service and quality solar panels.
 We also like that its 24/7 monitoring app lets you easily track your system’s performance, and tech support is on standby if anything goes wrong.

 • Services: Reps can coordinate financing, EV charging and smart home solutions, as well as roofing services if needed.